Sworn translations

 Do you need to professionally translate a document or a certificate, for example to submit it to an administrative office or to a Law Court?

-Since 1987 we have been doing sworn translations into such widely spoken languages as English, French, German, Spanish, but also into other languages such as Romanian, Russian, Ukrainian, Serbo-Croatian, Arabic, Turkish, Chinese, Japanese, etc..
+Since 1987 we have been doing sworn translations into such widely spoken languages as English, French, German, Spanish, but also into other languages such as Romanian, Russian, Ukrainian, Albanian, Serbo-Croatian, Arabic, Turkish, Chinese, Japanese, etc..

 Who is a sworn translator?